Wicked Questions

 1. Structuring Invitation

-• Groups of 4 to 6 chairs with or without small round tables
+• Groups of four to six chairs [breakouts of four to six], with or without small tables.

 • Whole group

-• Describe the messy reality of the situation while engaging collective imagination
+• Describe the messy reality of the situation while engaging the collective imagination

 • Develop innovative strategies to move forward

-• Avoid wild or “bipolar” swings in policy and action
+• Avoid wild swings in policy and action

 • Evaluate decisions: Are we advancing one side or the other or attending to both?